Restoration Recovery outpatient addiction treatment logo

 Kratom & 7-OH treatment in Ringgold

 Restoration Recovery treats kratom and 7-hydroxymitragynine (7-OH) dependence at its Ringgold, GA clinic, 4962 Battlefield Pkwy in Catoosa County.
-It is an outpatient medication-assisted treatment (MAT) clinic — not a detox or residential program — seeing patients on Fridays, with the full buprenorphine formulary on site (Suboxone, Sublocade, and Brixadi) and serving Northwest Georgia.
+It is an outpatient medication-assisted treatment (MAT) clinic — you live at home while in treatment — seeing patients on Fridays, with the full buprenorphine formulary on site (Suboxone, Sublocade, and Brixadi) and serving Northwest Georgia.
 Because mitragynine and 7-OH act on the same opioid receptors that buprenorphine binds, buprenorphine-based MAT compresses the rough withdrawal window from 7–14 days unsupervised down to several days under clinical supervision.
 Georgia Medicaid (Georgia Families CMOs) and most commercial plans are accepted.

 Kratom & 7-OH treatment at our Ringgold clinic